drpump/stock-watcher/README.md

 * ALPACA_POLL
     Polling interval in seconds, default is 60s (same as bars interval)
 * SERVICE_PORT
     Port to use for HTTP serve prometheus metrics and livez/readyz (health) checks.
 Default is 8004.
-Retrieve metrics from `http://localhost:8004/metrics`.
+Retrieve metrics from `http://localhost:${SERVICE_PORT}/metrics`.

+## Implementation and behaviour notes

+* Alpaca free accounts can only access the IEX exchange.
+Quotes, bars and trades from this exchange are considerably less frequent than for other exchanges.
+For example, RMD gets a new bar every 1-5 minutes on average trading days.
+* Assuming you run a Prometheus server, you will configure the server to poll the price gauges every N seconds If there is no update since the last poll it gets the same value again.
+If there were multiple updates, it only gets the last one in the period.
+* If you want to better reflect all updates in your analytics, Kafka + Flink will allow you to do near-real-time analytics on all messages the data streams.
+You could also add the received messages to a time-series database for more static analysis.
+* A zero price for ask/bid in the quote data means that there are no sellers/buyers, not that the price is zero, so these values are not added to the corresponding prometheus price guages.
+* The trades push feed is currently untested and has no prometheus guages.